Symbols of the Occult on the Mormon Temple and Their Meanings

 Again, the Mormons are trying to build an entire theological precept upon one verse from the Bible and in so doing have proven themselves to be false teachers.

-You can find the transcript of the Mormon Temple Endowment Ceremony on our site by clicking here:
+You can find the transcript of the Mormon Temple Endowment Ceremony here.

 “The Grip of the Entered Apprentice is made by pressing the thumb against the top of the first knuckle-joint of the fellow Mason, the fellow Mason also presses his thumb against the first Mason’s knuckle.
 The name of this grip is “Boaz”.
 When a candidate is imparted with this grip and its usage it is done in this manner.”
 First the Worshipful Master says to the candidate: “I now present my right hand in token of friendship and brotherly love, and will invest you with the grip and word.
 As you are instructed, he who has hitherto answered for you, will do so at this time.””